f5alliances/ansible-use-cases-101/2.2-error-handling/README.md

 ```
 {% endraw %}

-The above playbook will try and configure the Virtual Server, Pool and Nodes but since the snat value is provided as 'Automap1' the addition of virtual server will fail and the 'rescue' block will be run
+The above playbook will try and configure the Virtual Server, Pool and Nodes but since the snat value is provided as 'Automap1' the addition of virtual server will fail and the 'rescue' block will be run.

+The 'rescue' section shows how Ansible can be used to a declarative nature.

 ## Step 9